- Land Use & Development Department

 Full Building Application (PDF) | Simplified Building Application (PDF)

 - Application is to be accompanied by 2 sets of construction documents.
 One set may be submitted as long as a complete copy is kept at the job site at the time of all inspections to be determined by a Building Official.
 Plans shall be drawn to scale and shall be of sufficient clarity test to indicate the nature and extent of the work proposed and shall show in detail that it will conform to provisions of the code and all relevant laws, ordinances, rules, and regulations.
-One complete set approved plans (when required by the Building Official) shall be maintained at job site.
+One complete set of approved plans (when required by the Building Official) shall be maintained at job site.

 - Plans shall include a plot plan drawn to scale showing the location of all easements, drainage facilities, adjacent grades, property lines, the proposed building, and every other building existing on the property.
 Plans to also include footing and foundation plan, floor plan of all floors and exterior elevation of front, rear, and sides.